jzmark/jzmark/README.md

 - 👋 Hi, I’m @jzmark
 - 👀 I’m interested in Computer Science and Tennis
-- 🌱 I’m currently studying second year of Computer Science at Swansea University
+- 🌱 I’m currently studying second year of Software Engineering at Swansea University
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...--->